SEAME-pt/JetPackJoyRide/docs/ADR/instrument_cluster/adr_005_unit_test_strategy.md

 The key considerations are:
 - **Testability**: Ability to test hardware-dependent components without physical hardware
 - **Dependency Injection**: Flexibility to use mock objects for testing
-- **Error Handling**: Proper handling of errors in hardware interactions
 - **Maintainability**: Decouple business logic from hardware implementations

 ## Decision